-The UAB Heersink School of Medicine Infectious Diseases Fellowship Program provides fellows with an opportunity to train in research with ID clinician scientists.
+The UAB Heersink School of Medicine Infectious Diseases Research Fellowship Program provides clinical fellows and postdoctoral scholars with an opportunity to train in research with our ID faculty.

 Research Fellowship Experience

-During year two, UAB ID fellows have the opportunity to apply to our internally funded post-doctoral research fellowship program.
-Fellows in this mentored program work on research projects in areas of our faculty’s longstanding expertise and funding: HIV, STIs, and other viral and fungal infections.
+MDs or MD/PhDs from clinical fellowship programs and current or rising postdocs/PhDs can apply to our internally funded postdoctoral research fellowship program.
+All applicants must have a primary mentor who is a primary faculty member of the UAB ID Division.
+Successful applicants to this mentored program work on research projects in areas of our faculty’s longstanding expertise and funding: HIV, STIs, and other viral and fungal infections.
 They also draw from our faculty’s expertise in hospital epidemiology, infection prevention, and immunocompromised hosts.

 Our program draws from the Division’s experience with an NIH T32-funded program and is modeled after successful T32 programs today.
 The program offers mentored training in the epidemiology, implementation science, and pathogenesis of ID, with a focus on HIV, STIs, other viral and fungal infections, immunocompromised hosts, and hospital epidemiology.